nschaefe/Pathfinder/README.md

 The framework captures any write by threads that have a taskID.
 TaskIDs are not inherited to forked threads.
 Reads are captured independed of the taskID (so just all are captured).
 If there is a write and read to/from the same location by different threads, this is reported.

-AccessTracker.startTask sets a taskID in the thread's local.\
+**AccessTracker.startTask** sets a taskID in the thread's local.\
-AccessTracker.stopTask  removes the taskID in the thread's local.\
+**AccessTracker.stopTask**  removes the taskID in the thread's local.\
-AccessTracker.hasTask   returns if there is a taskID set in the thread local.
+**AccessTracker.hasTask**   returns if there is a taskID set in the thread local.

-pauseTask copies the thread local to somewhere else and removes the taskID in the thread local resumeTask brings the copied version back.
+**AccessTracker.pauseTask** copies the thread local to somewhere else and removes the taskID in the thread local\
+**AccessTracker.resumeTask** brings the copied version back.
 There is a limited support for subsequent calls like pause() pause() resume() resume().
 The taskID is only copied on the first pause() and brought back on the last resume().